jansmolders86/mediacenterjs/README.md

 - No longer dependent on nodemon to restart server on configfile change
 - Fixed several small bugs
 - Updated all the modules to the latest version (This has introduced a non fatal error comming from JADE.
 I'm still looking for the cause though)
-- Added EXE file for Windows users.
-(A direct port of the bat file)

 __version 0.017 (JSON based routing)__